ddc-java-14/recipe-retriever/docs/index.md

 ## Functionality

-App will have a dropdown button to ask the user to:
+App will have a search bar that wants the user to:

-  * Select a specific cuisine type.
+  * Type in a search word:
+    * Chose recipe from the options.
+    * view the ingredients and steps assocaited with that recipe.
+  * User can then favorite the recipe if they desire to.
-  * User will then be able to scroll through different recipes of that cuisine type and chose a recipe they would like to pull the ingredients and instructions for that selected recipe.
+  * User will be able to go into the settings and decide how many recipes to show.
-  * User will also receive the macronutrient information for that selected recipe such as the protein, carbs and fat.

 ## Persistent data